 Hence, this article explains the concept of the Digital Twin and its applications in the Manufacturing Industry.

-Learn more about the Digital Twin Applications in the Manufacturing Industry
+Read about Digital Twin Applications in the Manufacturing Industry

 Digital Twins are virtual renditions of physical objects, entities, and systems.
 Moreover, it is a dynamic simulation of physical components that experience constant design, development, and operations changes.